e5t2o/exploring_shiny/README.md

 # exploring_shiny

-This Repo is a sampling of some of my current projects including those using the R package shiny.
+This Repo was generated for a project with UNICEF Indonesia to make interactive data visualisations with R's shiny package.